C5H8NNaO4/cv/README.md

 A multi-lingual data driven CV for web developers that keeps track of your experience.
 Just configure some starting data and you are good to go.
 The project uses _i18n_ to interpolate markdown files.
 You can add your own Biography to the _/src/data/bio/\*.md_ files.

+## Goals

+- Version control for your CV
+- Keep track of your skills and experience.
+- Effectively communicate your skills and experience
+- Automatically mark recent experiences.
+- Communicate expectations, growth and benefits.
+- Provide optimized visualization of your information.
+- Seamlessly merge into PDFs.
+- Showcase your linguistic abilities.
+- Highlight your stack.

 ## Demo

 https://justmycv.com/en